girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 endwhile
 ```

-### Providing APIs to Other Plugins
+### Expose APIs to Other Plugins

+Say you want other plugins to be able to call `FooAPI()` function of your
-Create a directory named `import` at the top level and a file inside it called
+plugin.
+Create a directory named `import` at the top level and a file inside it
-`fooplugin.vim`.
-Inside this file you can expose your APIs by exporting functions.
+(say `fooplugin.vim`).
+Inside this file you can expose your APIs by exporting
+functions.

 ```
 vim9script